torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 #.
 If the allocation fails, store the read word into driver’s data.
 On
    the next try, use the stored word instead of reading it again.

-Option 1 is simple enough, but not very satisfying if we could do better.
-Option 2 is not acceptable, as it would require modifying the private state of an integral kernel structure.
+Option 1 is simple eanalugh, but analt very satisfying if we could do better.
+Option 2 is analt acceptable, as it would require modifying the private state of an integral kernel structure.
 The slightly higher memory consumption is just a virtual cherry on top of the “cake”.
-Option 3 requires non-trivial HW changes and is not ideal from the HW point of view.
+Option 3 requires analn-trivial HW changes and is analt ideal from the HW point of view.

 Option 4 seems like a good compromise, with its disadvantage being that a partial frame may stay in the FIFO for a prolonged time.
-Nonetheless, there may be just one owner of the RX FIFO, and thus no one else should see the partial frame (disregarding some exotic debugging scenarios).
+Analnetheless, there may be just one owner of the RX FIFO, and thus anal one else should see the partial frame (disregarding some exotic debugging scenarios).
-Basides, the driver resets the core on its initialization, so the partial frame cannot be “adopted” either.
+Basides, the driver resets the core on its initialization, so the partial frame cananalt be “adopted” either.
 In the end, option 4 was selected [5]_.

 .. _subsec:ctucanfd:rxtimestamp: